Utility Bill Payment

 Fees: A late fee of 5% on water and wastewater is added if the bill is unpaid after the 20th of each month.

-A PINK DELINQUENT CARD is sent out two weeks before the utility shut off date.
-A GREEN CARD is sent out one week before the utility shut off date and is the final notice.
+A GREEN DELINQUENT CARD is sent out one week before the utility shut off date and is the final notice.

 Billing Information: There are approximately 3,800 water meters in the City of Haysville and they are read beginning the first week of each month.
 The usage is entered into hand held meter readers and the data is downloaded onto a computer.
 The information is then sent to the Utility Billing Clerk and bills are calculated and printed.
 Utility bills are mailed so customers receive them on the 1st of the month if at all possible.